 The Plan is considered a fiduciary component unit of Bay County.
-The County created established the Plan to provide pension benefits to retirees.
+The County created the Plan to provide pension benefits to retirees.
 The Plan meets the criteria of a fiduciary component unit because the trust is considered a legally separate entity and the County makes contributions to the Plan, which creates a burden/benefit relationship.
 The County also performs significant administrative duties on behalf of the Plan.

-The Retirement Board consists of nine individual trustees whether elected or appointed in accordance with the County Retirement Ordinance.
+The Bay County Retirement System Board of Trustees consists of nine individual trustees whether elected or appointed in accordance with the County Retirement Ordinance.
 Four members (active employees) are elected by active members of the retirement system.
 Each elected position is voted on by the following four groups 1) Bay County Road Commission and Department of Water and Sewer 2) Bay County Medical Care Facility 3) Sheriff's Department and Library 4) General County and Bay Arenac Behavioral Health.
-The remaining trustees are the chairperson of the Bay County Board of Commissioners ex-officio or his/her designee, the chairperson of the Ways and Means Committee of the Bay County Board of Human Services ex-officio or his/her designee, and the chairperson of the Bay Arenac Behavioral Health Board of Directors or his/her designee.
+The remaining trustees are the chairperson of the Bay County Board of Commissioners exofficio or his/her designee, the chairperson of the Ways and Means Committee of the Bay County Board of Commissioners or his/her designee, the Treasurer of Bay County, the chairperson of the Bay County Board of Human Services ex-officio or his/her designee, and the chairperson of the Bay Arenac Behavioral Health Board of Directors or his/her designee.
 All elected terms are for three years.

-Plan Membership - The Plan's membership consists of the following at December 31, 2019:
+Plan Membership - The Plan's membership consists of the following at December 31, 2020: